davebren/me-no-back/README.md

   - Countdown - Keep "Go!" on screen a bit longer
   - Achievements - lock icon
 - Backpropagate new achievements if the user already completed them
+- Button tooltips

 ### Bugs
+- When re-assigning buttons, if someone assigns a duplicate button, you should clear the earlier assignment